About the Shire

 We have people in the shire that are second to none in

-Harpelestane's Arts & Sciences officer can help you find local contacts and may be able to provide you with some guidance in terms of researching and learning these and other medieval arts, crafts and pastimes.
+Harpelestane's members can help you find local contacts and may be able to provide you with some guidance in terms of researching and learning these and other medieval arts, crafts and pastimes.

 Safety and consideration for our fellow rapier fighters is a foremost concern in SCA rapier play, followed closely by the ideals of Honour, Courtesy, and Chivalry.
 We utilise various types of metal blades and modified modern fencing gear to recreate civilian combats from the late 1400's down through the end of the SCA period, 1600.